rosensilva/ballerina-samples/web-socket-sample/README.md

 ## <a name="testing"></a> Testing

-### <a name="invoking"></a> Invoking the Chat Application web service
+### <a name="invoking"></a> Invoking the chat application web service

-You can run the Chat Application server that you developed above, in your local environment.
+You can run the chat application server that you developed above, in your local environment.
 You need to have the Ballerina installation on your local machine and simply point to the <ballerina>/bin/ballerina binary to execute all the following steps.

 1. As the first step, you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 It points to the directory structure of the service that we developed above and it will create an executable binary out of that.